ShacharMarkovich/SAMS/README.md

 Welcom to the future!<br />
 SAMS is the new easy way to track & monitor yours shooping:<br />
 See what, how much and when you had been bought products, in the easiest and the flowentest way!<br />
-All you need to do is take a picture of the product's QR code and upload it to Google drive - we will make the rest job for you!<br /><br />
+All you need to do is take a picture of the product's QR code and upload it to <a href="https://drive.google.com/drive/u/2/folders/1dffosvvP2Vk5JD3TvOfzXBt0J63SO9Il" target="_blank">Google drive</a> - we will make the rest job for you!<br /><br />

-Don't forget to donate to the project in order to keep it free without adds!<br />
+Don't forget to <a href="https://www.paypal.com/paypalme/LevSAMS?locale.x=he_IL" target="_blank">donate</a> to the project in order to keep it free without adds!<br /><br />
 ![Welcome page](https://github.com/ShacharMarkovich/SAMS/blob/main/DotNetProject/Images/welcome.png)<br /><br />

 ## Fill Data